How to make milk Kefir?

 Where to buy live milk kefir grains?

 Buy FRESH milk kefir grains here.
 These live milk kefir grains are essential to me, and I want to ensure I find the best way to ship them to you comfortably.
 I put these live grains in a sachet with some fresh milk.
 Then I give them a probiotic supplement to their diet and send them through Priority Mail.
 On Mondays, I send them to you.
-This gives my kefir grains time to grow and multiply each week.
+This routine gives my kefir grains time to grow and multiply each week.
 I adore these kefir grains, and I hope you will as well.
-They will begin making kefir as soon as you receive them.
-These grains need not be rehydrated since they are ready to use.
+They will begin making kefir immediately upon receipt.
+You don’t need to rehydrate these grains because they are already ready for use.
 If you look after them, they will look after you for the rest of your life!

-Can kefir grains be bought in a grocery store?
+Can I purchase kefir grains at a grocery store?

 Numerous websites sell kefir grains, and many will mail the grains directly to you.
 Health food stores may have kefir grains, whereas specialty culture shops will carry a variety of types.

 The kefir powder used to manufacture store-bought kefir prevents the formation of kefir grains.
-The product is significantly different when manufacturing kefir (milk or water) at home since the kefir grains must be strained out.
+Manufacturing kefir (milk or water) at home significantly alters the product due to the need to strain out the kefir grains.

 Are all kefir grains the same?

 Are kefir grains identical?
 All kefir grains are similar but not identical.
-Similarly to how all humans are human, but none are alike, each kefir is unique.
+Similarly, all humans are humans, but none are alike; each kefir is unique.
 Some kefir grains ferment faster than others, while others are more sour, sweet, or carbonated.

 How do you make kefir without using grains?

 Kefir cannot be made without kefir grains.
-The ‘kefir grains’ are bacteria and yeast that resemble miniature cauliflower and are held together by a kefiran polysaccharide matrix.
+A kefiran polysaccharide matrix holds the ‘kefir grains’, which are bacteria and yeast that resemble miniature cauliflower, together.
 If you know someone who already produces kefir, request a small amount from them; a whole teaspoon will suffice to make your own.